animafps/apio/README.md

 Think gstreamer simplified for processing on the raw frames only with first class Rust, C support for plugins

+As well for every component to be modular and indepentent of each other except for the executeable part which is opionated by design

 With backwards compatibility with vs plugins (stretch goal)

 ## Motovation